mse150s20/p2-kinetics/README.md

 The rates of change between Healthy->Infected and Infected->Recovered will show us how quickly COVID-19 spreads and how quickly people can recover from COVID-19.

-Species Recovered:
+Recovered:
-    comes from a reaction from Infected->Recovered
+    Increases as people who were Infected fight off COVID-19 and survive.

     Line 14 has rRecover*Infected in that big list that's returned That MEANS: dRecovered/dt = rRecover*Infected
-    That means: Amount of Recovered goes up over time, depending on how much Infected there is. rRecover is a CONSTANT for this project
+    That means: Amount of Recovered goes up over time, depending on how much Infected there are. rRecover is a CONSTANT for this project

 Species Healthy: